Motorhome

-A motorhome (or motor coach) is a type of self-propelled recreational vehicle (RV) which offers mobile living accommodation.
+A motorhome (or coach) is a type of self-propelled recreational vehicle (RV) which is, as the name suggests, like a home on wheels.

 Features

 Motorhomes usually have sleeping spaces for two to eight people.
 Each sleeping space is either fixed or converted from another part of the motorhome's interior, usually a fold-out sofa.
 A kitchenette area contains cooking equipment.
-The type of equipment included differs depending on the motorhome make and model, but generally a kitchenette has a stovetop, oven, refrigerator, and sink.
+The type of equipment included differs depending on the motorhome make and model, but generally, a kitchenette has a stovetop, oven, refrigerator, and sink.
 More luxury models may also provide a microwave.
-A small bathroom with a shower, sink and toilet is usually also located in the motorhome.
+A small bathroom with a shower, sink, and toilet is usually also located in the motorhome.
 On smaller motorhomes, the toilet may be of the "cassette toilet" type, which is a kind of portable toilet or container-based toilet.
 The toilet sometimes swivels to provide extra room and can be accessed from outside the motorhome for easy emptying.
 Larger motorhomes usually have a separate shower cubicle.

 A motorhome also has a cab area with a driver and passenger seat.
 These seats often swivel to become part of the living space.
 A dinette area provides a table and seating space typically used for eating meals.
 A lounge may also be included, consisting of either a U-shaped sofa located in the rear of the motorhome or a side lounge.